 For most visitors, their introduction to Atlanta is its bustling airport, the world's busiest.
-But with historic sites, green spaces, museums, beaches, lakes, and championship sports teams, this capital city is worth a visit for more than just an airport layover.
+But with historic sites, green spaces, museums, beaches, lakes, championship sports teams, and weather, this capital city is worth a visit for more than just an airport layover.

 From the landmarks like the birthplace of civil rights icon Martin Luther King, Jr. and the Fox Theatre to world class museums like the Center for Puppetry Arts and the Atlanta History Center to green spaces like Piedmont Park, here are the can't miss sites in the commercial and cultural center of the South.